China landscape

 8

-Arrive at designated port with all documents
+Arrive at any port with all documents (no port restrictions for pets meeting all requirements)

 Preparation Checklist